sebastianhallen/Priscilla/README.md

-//Higher level actions are available as extensions in Pricilla.Extension
+//Higher level actions are available as extensions in Priscilla.Extension

 //move the cursor
 var offset = new Coordinate(20, 20);